7 Questions to help you decide if at-home clear aligners are right for you

 Questions 2 - Bite problems

-At home clear aligners are ineffective when it comes to moving your back teeth.
-While clear aligners can move your back teeth a tiny bit, they are really not meant for correcting any type of bite problems.
-Don't expect at home aligner therapy to fix your bite problems.
-In fact, wearing aligners at home without proper dentist supervision is likely to make your bite situation worse.
-You should never fix your teeth at home if you suffer from bite issues.
-See a dentist or orthodontist and choose dentist-delivered clear aligners or braces to fix your bite.
+As we just discussed, at-home clear aligners are ineffective at moving your back teeth.
+Sure, clear aligners can move your back teeth a tiny bit, they're really not meant for correcting any type of bite issues.
+In fact, wearing at-home clear aligners without proper dentist supervision is likely to make your bite situation worse than it already is!
+You should never try to fix your bite relationship without proper dentist supervision.
+Consult your local dentist or orthodontist and choose Invisalign® or braces to fix your bite relationship.

-Questions 3 - Your orthodontic condition
+Questions 3 - Underlying orthodontic condition

-Question 4 - Condition of your mouth
+Question 4 - The condition of your mouth

-Porcelain veneers - It's always best to straighten your teeth with clear aligners before placing porcelain veneers on them.
-But what happens if you already have porcelain veneers on your teeth and still want to straighten your smile with clear aligners?
-Well, there's a good chance that you will have to replace your porcelain veneers once you finish your clear aligner program.
-This is not a bad option if your porcelain veneers are older and need replacement.
-However, if your porcelain veneers were done recently and you're happy with them, then this becomes a bit tricky.
-You probably want to avoid moving the teeth which have porcelain veneers on them.
-Talk to your dentist to decide what the best course of action is before starting any clear aligner program.
+Porcelain veneers - What happens if you already have porcelain veneers on your teeth and still want to straighten your smile with clear aligners?
+There's a good chance that you will have to replace your porcelain veneers once you finish your clear aligner program.
+It's always best to straighten your teeth with clear aligners before placing porcelain veneers.
+Talk to your dentist before starting any clear aligner program to decide what the best course of action is.

-Questions 5 & 6 - Clearance to begin your clear aligner program
+Questions 5 & 6 - Dentist clearance

-You always require a thorough exam before starting any type of orthodontic treatment.
-You must address your dental cavities and gum disease before starting to straighten your smile.
-It's risky and dangerous to wear clear aligners if you have existing cavities or gum disease.
-This could lead to pain, infection or even tooth loss!
-It's also recommended that you get a dental cleaning before starting your clear aligner program.
-If you’ve seen a dentist within the past 6 months and everything checked out okay, then you're all set to start your clear aligner program.
-Otherwise, visit your dentist first to get a clearance and make sure that your teeth and gums are healthy enough to support clear aligners.
+You need a thorough exam and a good cleaning before starting any type of orthodontic treatment (clear aligners included).
+You must address any existing dental cavities or gum disease before straightening your smile.
+It's risky and dangerous to wear clear aligners if you have any cavities or if you suffer from gum disease.
+This could lead to pain, infection, or even tooth loss!
+We recommended that you get a comprehensive dental cleaning before starting your clear aligner program.
+If you’ve seen a dentist within the past few months and everything checked out okay, then you're all set to start your program.
+Otherwise, visit your dentist first and get a clearance to make sure that your teeth and gums are healthy enough to support clear aligners.